 Prior to becoming a librarian, I was variously: a circus student, a cheesemonger, and a grocery store manager.
 Pretty much the only legacies from my past are a love of good food (especially cheese) and a decent back bend.
-As of the end of September 2015, I am an adult services librarian for the Oakland Public Library.
-I’m super excited to be able to bike to work.
+Since September 2015 I have been an adult services librarian for the Oakland Public Library.
+I love being able to bike to work.

 In my previous position as an Adult and Virtual Services librarian at the City of Mountain View Public Library (July 2012 – September 2015), I had my hands in a lot of pies, including: ordering 200s, 300s and 600s, the MVPL Seed Library, Silicon Valley Grows, the Library Bike Stop project, and the ESL Conversation Club.

 I founded and wrote the blog Hiring Librarians, which ran from February 2012 to January 2016.
 Through this work I had the opportunity to conduct surveys and interviews with hundreds of people who hire librarians, in all library types, and nearly 600 job hunting librarians.
 I worked with the authors of over 15 books on LIS careers, and of 20 scholarly articles.
 I curated crowd-sourced resume/CV review, and a crowd-sourced list of interview questions.
 I learned a lot!

 If you’d like to get in touch with me, the best way is to email emilyweakATgmail.